-Second charge mortgages are often used to help with debt consolidation, business and property investments and as an alternative to remortgaging, particularly in cases where there would otherwise be Early Repayment Charges (ERC) incurred for leaving a mortgage provider early.
+Second charge mortgages are often used to help with debt consolidation, improving your home and its value for resale, business and property investments and as an alternative to remortgaging, particularly in cases where there would otherwise be Early Repayment Charges (ERC) incurred for leaving a mortgage provider early.

 Types of Mortgage Interest Rates

 When it comes to getting a mortgage, you will likely find yourself choosing between a plethora of products with different interest rates.
 It is crucial you do your homework and thoroughly research each type on offer to determine which will serve you best.
 It is worth speaking to a financial professional or mortgage advisor to help with the decision making.
 Two of the most commonly utilised types of interest on mortgages are Fixed Rate and Variable Rate mortgage rates.